buhali10/savetheplace/README.md

 - **Installable**: **Savetheplace** can run in a standalone window instead of a browser tab.
 It is launchable from on the user's home screen, dock, taskbar, or shelf.
 It's possible to search for them on a device and jump between them with the app switcher, making them feel like part of the device they're installed on.

-## Demo
-Here is a working live demo :